 What is Vfcfocxp?

-Vfcfocxph is the name of a malicious program that is part of the Snatch ransomware family.
-This malware's discovery is credited to GrujaRS.
-Vfcfocxp ransomware operates by encrypting data and demanding payment for the decryption.
+Discovered by GrujaRS, Vfcfocxph is a malicious program (malware) that is part of the Snatch ransomware family.
+Vfcfocxp ransomware operates by encrypting data and demanding payment for decryption.
 During the encryption process, all compromised files are appended with the ".vfcfocxph extension.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 The latter ranges from three to four digit sums (in USD).
-Digital currencies (primarily, cryptocurrencies) are used for the ransoms, due to transactions of such being difficult/impossible to trace.
-To avoid data loss, it is advised to keep backups in remote servers and/or unplugged storage devices (preferably, in multiple different locations).
+Digital currencies (primarily, cryptocurrencies) are used for the ransoms, since these transactions are difficult/impossible to trace.
+To avoid data loss, keep backups on remote servers and/or unplugged storage devices (preferably, in multiple different locations).

-How did ransomware infect my computer?
+How did ransomware infect my computer

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.vfcfocxph|

-|Ransom Demanding Message||HOW TO RESTORE YOUR FILES.TXT|
+|Ransom Demand Message||HOW TO RESTORE YOUR FILES.TXT|

 |Cyber Criminal Contactemail@example.com and firstname.lastname@example.org|